 Elisabeth joined Praxis in autumn 2020.
 Her research interests include education, mental health and political behaviour, but also the experiences of marginalised groups and their inclusion in knowledge production.

-She has participated in various training courses for youth workers and has worked at Hungarian NGOs active in non-formal education and social inclusion of disadvantaged young people.
-Besides equipping Elisabeth with creative methods for working with groups, this has provided her experience in designing and facilitating workshops and trainings.
+She has participated in various training courses for youth workers and has worked at Hungarian NGOs active in non-formal education and social inclusion of young people.
+Besides equipping Elisabeth with creative methods for working with groups, this provided her experience in designing and facilitating workshops and trainings.